sorenbronsted/webui.js/test/webdriver/readme.md

 On ubuntu you just `apt install chromium-chromedriver` or download it from the website.
 It is important that the chromium-webdriver matches the chromium-browser version.

-I have tried [puppeteer](https://pptr.dev) which has a nice api and everything i packages together in npm.
+I have tried [puppeteer](https://pptr.dev) which has a nice api and everything is packages together in npm.
 But I think it is hard to use, because of timing issues between the test client (node process) and the the web browser.
 This standard webdriver approach is much more stable.